Nikolas Cruz pleads guilty to murder charges and apologizes for Parkland high school massacre - KTVZ

 Nikolas Cruz, the gunman who carried out the massacre of students and faculty members at Marjory Stoneman Douglas High School in February 2018, pleaded guilty in a Florida courtroom Wednesday to 17 counts of murder and 17 counts of attempted murder.

-Cruz faces a minimum of life in prison and maximum of the death penalty.
+Cruz, 23, faces a minimum of life in prison and maximum of the death penalty, which will be decided by a jury in the upcoming sentencing phase of the trial.
+The prosecution has said they plan to seek the death penalty.

+In court, Cruz wore a collared shirt, black vest, face mask and large, thick-framed glasses.
+He stood at the court lectern and answered Judge Elizabeth Scherer’s series of questions with a “yes ma’am” or “no ma’am,” and assured her, “I know what’s going on.”
+He said he had depression and anxiety, and that he was experiencing anxiety in court, but he said he was able to proceed.

 “I am very sorry for what I did, and I have to live with it every day.
-If I were to get a second chance, I would do everything in my power to try to help others,” Cruz said.
-“I have to live with this every day, and it brings me nightmares and I can’t live with myself sometimes, but I try to push through because I know that’s what you guys would want me to do.”
+If I were to get a second chance, I would do everything in my power to try to help others,” he said.
+“I am doing this for you, and I do not care if you do not believe me.
+And I love you, and I know you don’t believe me, but I have to live with this every day, and it brings me nightmares and I can’t live with myself sometimes, but I try to push through because I know that’s what you guys would want me to do.

-Death penalty trials are split into two distinct sections: the guilty phase and the penalty phase.
-The guilty plea would resolve the former phase but not the latter, and Cruz could still be sentenced to death.

-Last week, the Broward State Attorney’s Office released a statement saying “there have been no plea negotiations with the prosecution,” and “if he pleads guilty, there would still be a penalty phase.”
+“I hate drugs, and I believe this country would do better if everyone would stop smoking marijuana and doing all these drugs and causing racism and violence out in the streets,” he continued.
+“I’m sorry, and I can’t even watch TV anymore.
+And I’m trying my best to maintain my composure, and I just want you to know I’m really sorry, and I hope you give me a chance to try to help others.
+I believe it’s your decision to decide where I go, and whether I live or die.
+Not the jury’s.
+I believe it’s your decision.
+I’m sorry.”

+The judge then asked Cruz if he understood that a jury, and not the victims’ families, would have the legal power to decide his sentence, and he confirmed that he understood.

 The plea comes more than three and a half years after the Valentine’s Day shooting in Parkland, Florida, in which he killed 17 students and faculty members and injured 17 others in what is the deadliest high school shooting in US history.